mapping

 How does ORM work?

 The object-oriented and relational concepts are pretty different.
 While objects contain data and methods, relational databases can only save data.
-While objects are often composed of other objects, and classes inherit structures from other classes, relational models lack an in-built hierarchical mechanism.
+While objects are often composed of other objects, and classes inherit structures from other classes, relational models lack a built-in hierarchical mechanism.
 They flatten an object’s natural hierarchical structure into separate tables with atomic values (indivisible pieces of data) and unique rows.
 Maintaining the inheritance or nesting logic requires extra queries.

 ORM resolves this contradiction by providing a mapping layer that automatically rebuilds complex object structures from flat tables, retrieving all data and adding methods.
 This allows developers to work with objects in their native hierarchical form.